How to Become a Transcriptionist

 Legal transcription

 This involves the transcription of court hearings, depositions, and so on.
-You need to have some legal background to do legal transcription and be knowledgeable with the legal terms and phrases to be proficient in it.
+You need to have some legal background to do legal transcription and be knowledgeable of the legal terms and phrases to be proficient at it.

-If you want to specialize in legal transcription, this Legal Transcription course could also help you get started with a legal transcription business.
-This course has 14 modules designed to help you learn the skills you need to land legal transcription jobs.
-You can check out the course here.
+If you want to specialize in legal transcription, this Legal Transcription course could also help you get started setting up a legal transcription business.
+This course has fourteen modules designed to help you learn the skills you need to land legal transcription jobs.

 Medical transcription

 This involves the transcription of doctors’ dictations, as well as other medical documents.
-Medical transcription needs specialized training, and you need to be knowledgeable about medical terms and procedures.
+Medical transcription requires specialized training, and you need to be knowledgeable about medical terms and procedures.

 Finding Transcription Jobs

-Whether you decide to work as a freelancer, independent contractor, or under a transcription agency or company, it’s good to know that transcriptions jobs are abundant out there.
+Whether you decide to work as a freelancer, independent contractor, or under a transcription agency or company, it’s good to know that transcription jobs are abundant.
 For remote transcription, you can start looking at these sites for potential money-making opportunities:

 - Transcribe Me – Check out our Transcribe Me review!